 With more people turning to the internet to research their medical conditions, it’s important you include a disclaimer within your article.
 A good example is something like:

 This information is intended as a guide only, and should not intended as medical advice.
 Always seek the advice of a qualified physician or health provider, regarding any questions you have about a medical condition.

 As health writers, it’s our job to impart the facts without adding our personal opinions.
 As tempting as it may be to talk about your own experience, particularly if you’re writing about something you’ve gone through yourself, don’t.
 Stick to the facts, and keep your opinions to yourself.

 Write to empower, not to scare

 People reading health information want to feel informed and motivated to make some kind of change to benefit their health.
 It might be to lose weight, have a mammogram, or discuss their family medical history with their doctor.
 Facing up to health issues can be confronting for some people, so don’t scare them.
 While your reader may have a family history of breast cancer and therefore be at increased risk herself, focus on how being aware of increased risk can lead to earlier detection, rather than focusing on the likelihood they too will develop cancer.

 My own experience

-I’ve been writing health content for around eight years.
+I’ve been writing health content for over 10 years.
 I have formal writing qualifications, but no formal health qualifications.
 However, I have worked in a number of health organisations, and have some experience writing from the patient point-of-view.If you're hiring a health writer, check their credentials.
 Do they have the knowledge and experience necessary to write on a topic as important as health?
 Click To Tweet

 The bulk of my experience has been obtained simply by writing about health.
 Over the last eight years, I’ve written loads of health content, ranging from blogs, articles, patient information sheets, and newsletters.
 I’ve written for national and international health brands as well.
 Because of my experience, I now have: